CareyTheologicalCollege/academic-catalogue/2021-2022-academic-catalogue-in-markdown.md

 # <a name="student-resources"></a>Student Resources
 ## <a name="id-cards"></a>ID Cards
-A student ID card will be provided to all students who have been accepted into a for-credit program of study, and who are currently enrolled in a course.
+Upon request, student ID cards may be provided to all students who have been accepted into a for-credit program of study, and who are currently enrolled in a course.
 (UBC U-Pass cards are not available to Carey students.)
 Please remember to upload a current picture to your Populi profile to assist us with this.

 Current Carey students are also eligible to receive a UBC library card, providing borrowing privileges as well as access to UBC online databases and resources.
 ## <a name="student-data-systems-access-populi"></a>Student Data Systems Access (Populi)